mmarteaga/hello-world/README.md

 My name is Mardoqueo Arteaga but many people call me Marc.
 Feel free to use both!

-I am a Ph.D. student in Economics at Fordham University and will sue this repository to share code.
+I am a Ph.D. student in Economics at Fordham University and will use this repository to share code.